 - g.
 The building makes no material contribution to the distinctive character of the area; and - h.
-The quality of design is considered to enhance the overall character of the area.
+The design quality of the proposed redevelopment is considered to enhance the overall character of the area.

-Where demolition consent is granted this will be conditional on prior agreement for the redevelopment of the site, including prohibition of demolition until contracts have been signed for the approved redevelopment of the site.
+Where consent is granted for demolition this will normally be conditional on prior agreement for the redevelopment of the site and appropriate arrangements for recording the building before its demolition.

 7.4.22 Regional policy aims to ensure new development in ATCs help maintain or enhance the overall character of the area and respect its built form.
 ATCs exhibit a distinct character normally based on their historic built form or layout.
-For the most part this derives from the cumulative impact of the area's buildings, their setting, landscape and other locally important features.
-It is important to protect the distinctive character and intrinsic qualities of ATCs.
+For the most part this derives from the cumulative impact of the area's buildings, their setting, landscape

-- 7.4.23 New development in an ATC should seek to reinforce local identity and promote quality and sustainability in order to respect and, where possible, enhance the distinctive character and appearance of the area.
+- and other locally important features.
+It is important to protect the distinctive character and intrinsic qualities of ATCs. - 7.4.23 New development in an ATC should seek to reinforce local identity and promote quality and sustainability in order to respect and, where possible, enhance the distinctive character and appearance of the area.
 In assessing the acceptability of proposals, the council will also have regard to the same broad criteria outlined for conservation areas in policy BH2. - 7.4.24 To help secure the upkeep, vitality and appearance of ATCs the council will permit proposals for the appropriate renovation and refurbishment of existing buildings for their continued use, or for alternative uses which accord with all other relevant policies. - 7.4.25 The demolition of a building or buildings in an ATC can significantly erode the character, appearance and integrity of such areas.
 Demolition can be particularly damaging in cases where it is proposed in isolation, that is, where there are no proposals for the redevelopment of the site.
 The capacity of historic townscapes to absorb change and maintain character is limited.
-Once a certain threshold has been exceeded it will start to read differently in legibility terms as a different place it will no longer have a visual cohesiveness, identity or sense of place.
+Once a certain threshold has been exceeded it will start to read differently in legibility terms as a different place - it will no longer have a visual cohesiveness, identity or sense of place.
 Where this threshold has been exceeded or is in danger of being exceeded and the building represents a last visual vestige of a diminishing stock of historic character remaining in, for example, its immediate block or streetscape, it will assume greater importance in terms of contribution to character.
 In order to prevent demolition damaging the distinctive character and appearance of an ATC, the council will operate a presumption in favour of retaining any building which makes a positive contribution to the character of the area.
+Where consent is granted for demolition this will normally be conditional on prior agreement for the redevelopment of the site; prohibition of demolition until contracts have been signed for the approved redevelopment of the site; and, where appropriate, the recording of the building before demolition.